 - Research companies and products.
 Posts on social media cannot provide you with all the information you need to make informed decisions about investing.
 Take time to do your own research into a particular company or product and learn the risks that accompany the investment.

 - Speak with an advisor.
 Advisors can answer questions about particular investment products and assist you with selecting investments that can help you achieve your financial goals.
 Find out what to expect from an advisor.

 - Take Action.
 Always take the time to check the registrationRegistration A requirement for any person or company trading investments or providing advice in Canada.
 Securities industry professionals are required to register with the securities regulator in each province or territory where they do business.+ read full definition of any person or business trying to sell you an investment or give you investment advice at CheckBeforeYouInvest.ca.

 - Contact the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition if you have further questions or concerns.
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition if you have further questions or concerns.
 If you have a question about investing, working with advisors or fraud, you can contact the Ontario Securities Commission for further information.